 Most of the diamonds that are shown in our web-site are available for purchase.To complete our in house inventory we outsource diamonds as well, they are also for sale in the trade market.

-Do you have a diamonds selection show room in your New York office?
+Do you have a diamonds selection show room ?

-No, diamonds-usa.com, being a manufacturing company and maintaining its wholesale prices to the public, does not have a show room in our New York office at this time.
+No, diamonds-usa.com, being a manufacturing company and maintaining its wholesale prices to the public, does not have any show room at this time.

 What is "Clean to the naked eye"?

 By definition diamonds with clarities of I.F , VVS1, VVS2, VS1 , VS2 , SI1 , SI2 , are eye clean (= clean to the naked eye,clean to an unaided eye looking from top down from 25 cm distance) SI3 is the border line and in some cases SI2 as well.
 For that reason we also checked each SI2 diamond in our inventory and marked our opinion regarding the visibility of the SI2.